https://www.deakin.edu.au/__data/assets/image/0005/1899356/17345_950x475.jpg

 Nutrition plays a key role in most of the ailments and conditions for which people seek help from an allied health professional.
 From chronic conditions like heart disease and diabetes to growing public health concerns like obesity and mental health problems, nutrition is an important consideration when it comes to prevention, diagnosis and treatment.

-'Nutrition underpins and plays a role in most health conditions that we are seeing the rise of in modern society,' says Dr Catherine Milte, course director of postgraduate human nutrition at Deakin University.
+'Nutrition underpins and plays a role in most health conditions that we are seeing the rise of in modern society,' says Dr Catherine Milte, Senior Lecturer in Nutritional Sciences at Deakin University.
 'For most chronic diseases, one of the number one risk factors is poor nutrition.
 It really makes sense for healthcare professionals to consider nutrition as one of the ways to support the health of the whole body.'

 Many allied health professionals may not have covered nutrition in great detail in their previous training.
 And having a thorough understanding of nutrition is especially important as the general public becomes increasingly curious – and perhaps misinformed – about everything from fad diets and superfoods to the effect of food on mood.